popphp/docs/overview.rst

 components, separating the components into self-contained repositories, and incorporating `Composer`_.

-On August 25, 2018, version 3.8.0 was released and it continues the development and growth that the previous versions set forth.
+On February 5, 2019, version 4.0.0 was released and it continues the development and growth that the previous versions set forth.

 Community & Support